freearhey/iptv-checker/README.md

 Arguments:

 - `-o, --output`: change default output directory
-- `-t, --timeout`: sets the maximum number of seconds for each request (default to 60)
+- `-t, --timeout`: specifies the number of milliseconds before the request will be aborted (default to 60000)

 ## Usage